-1.)
-Judge instruction – I believe the best 2NRs and 2ARs tell the judge what the most important aspect of the debate is and why, then win that issue.
+Tech v Truth – If an argument is conceded, it is probably true but needs to be explained again in your next speech.
+I think the best 2NRs and 2ARs tell the judge what the most important aspect of the debate is and why, then win that issue.
 These framing questions tend to implicate how I evaluate technical concessions, or at lease to what extent I should care about them with regards to broader framing questions.

 Khristyan Trejo Paradigm

 ** BACKGROUND **